The Last Perfect Summer of Richard Dawlish: a Dottie Manderson mystery book 4

 They were gone for twenty minutes.
 When they returned to the group, both of them were sullen and silent.
 Miranda went to sit with Deirdre, Algy, Margaret and Artie.
 Richard sat for a moment beside Penny before asking if she wanted to go back to the main party.
 She jumped up, relieved, and they set off back to the house.

-‘How any lady can go home just on one shoe and not notice is beyond me,’ George Maynard’s butler remarked.
+‘How any lady can go home just on one shoe and not notice is beyond me,’ Norman Maynard’s butler remarked.
 It was early the next morning, and he, the footman and two maids, were surveying the scene of the party with dismay.
 They had brought boxes into the ballroom to clear away the debris, which consisted of discarded food, drink, crockery, glasses, napkins, items of clothing, cigar and cigarette butts, the lady’s shoe in question, a cigarette case, two pipes and a host of other oddments.
 The house was a mess, and on inspection it was discovered that the lawn outside was hardly less strewn with rubbish.

 George Blake, the footman, was despatched to the pavilion to clear up after the ‘secret’ drinks party enjoyed by some of the young people.
 He was pleased to go, as it meant he could enjoy a sneaky cigarette and dawdle for a few minutes in the sunshine.
 He paused to light his cigarette as soon as he rounded the shrubbery which hid him from the house.
-He stood for a moment, holding the smoke in the back of his throat before raising his head, eyes closed and raised to the sun, then slowly releasing the held breath.
+He stood for a moment, holding the smoke in the back of his throat before raising his head, eyes closed and his face raised to the sun, then slowly releasing the held breath.
 It was a perfect morning.

 As the door opened to admit the doctor, Miranda was also there, shocked, her hand to her mouth as she took in the scene.
 She pushed past the doctor and rushed to Richard’s side, sobbing hysterically, forgetting that she wore only her nightgown and that her negligee was not tied about her.
 Gervase Parfitt and her brother Michael between them tried to drag her away.